city-artificial-intelligence/ai-uk-fringe-event-2024/README.md

 9:45-10:30 &ensp; Keynote 1 (30 min + 15 min questions).
 Session Chair: [Prof. Eduardo Alonso](https://www.city.ac.uk/about/people/academics/eduardo-alonso)
 > **Speaker:**  [Prof. Michael Fisher](https://web.cs.manchester.ac.uk/~michael/) (University of Manchester)
 >
+>  **Title:** Is there a path to Trustworthy AI?
+>
+> **Abstract:** AI is very popular at present.
+But when we deploy it, especially in important or even critical situations, do we know what this use of AI will result in?
+And should we trust it to always work "well"?
+I will discuss general issues around the development of Trustworthy AI, and the broader governance of AI.
+These include verification (does it work?), beneficiality (is it working for our benefit?), and the analysis of these both before and after deployment.
+>
-> **Bio:** Royal Academy of Engineering Chair in Emerging Technologies in the Department of Computer Science at the University of Manchester.
-He is also a Fellow of both BCS and IET, and sit on the EPSRC's Strategic Advisory Network.
-He also chairs the BSI Committee on Sustainable Robotics, co-chair the IEEE Technical Committee on the Verification of Autonomous Systems, and am a member of both the BSI AMT/10 committee on Robotics and the IEEE P7009 Standards committee on Fail-Safe Design of Autonomous Systems.
+> **Bio:** Michael Fisher is a Professor of Computer Science and the Royal Academy of Engineering Chair in Emerging Technologies in the Department of Computer Science at the University of Manchester.
+His research concerns autonomous systems, particularly verification, software engineering, self-awareness, and trustworthiness, with applications across robotics and autonomous vehicles.
+Increasingly, his work encompasses not just safety but broader ethical issues such as sustainability and responsibility across these (AI, Autonomous Systems, IoT, Robotics, etc) technologies.
+Fisher co-chairs the IEEE Technical Committee on the Verification of Autonomous Systems, chairs the BSI Committee on Sustainable Robotics, is a member of  the IEEE P7009 Standards committee on Fail-Safe Design of Autonomous Systems, and is a member of the Strategy Group of the UK's Responsible AI programme.
+He is currently on secondment (2 days per week) to the UK Government's Department for Science, Innovation and Technology, advising on issues around AI and Robotics.

 10:30-11:30 &ensp; Coffee break and [Poster session](https://github.com/city-artificial-intelligence/ai-uk-fringe-event-2024/blob/main/README.md#posters) (1h)